 2.1 The venue CLO provides appropriate information to assist patrons with gambling related problems.

-All of CSi’s Duty Managers, Assistant Manager & General Manager are CLOs & have participated in formal CLO training.
+All of Eagle Tavern’s Duty Managers, Assistant Manager & General Manager are CLOs & have participated in formal CLO training.

-All club team members are aware where all responsible gambling information is displayed in the venue; what information is available upon request and what information is contained in each document.
+All tavern team members are aware where all responsible gambling information is displayed in the venue; what information is available upon request and what information is contained in each document.

 2.2 Our CLOs support staff in providing assistance to those patrons with gambling related problems.